LiaoChinTe/netsquid-simulation/QToken/README.md

 ## Steps
- 1. Node B prepares N random qubits and record the states.
+ 1. (preparation stage) Node B prepares N random qubits and record the states.
- 2. Node B send the qubits to node A.
+ 2. (preparation stage) Node B send the qubits(the token) to node A.
  3. Node A wait for T seconds.
- 4. Node A send a challange request to node B.
+ 4. Node A send a challange request to node B to verify the token. (initialize the verification process)
- 5. Node B replies a challange for Node A to solve.
+ 5. (verification stage) Node B replies a challange for Node A to solve.
- 6. Node A measures its qubits according to challange.
+ 6. (verification stage) Node A measures its qubits according to the challange.
- 7. Node A send the measurement result to node B.
+ 7. (verification stage) Node A send the measurement result to node B.
- 8. Node B approves the answer if the correctness .
+ 8. (verification stage) Node B send the approval or deny.